luiswirth/bsc-thesis/src/matter/exterior.typ

 $
 The space of multivectors only plays a minor role in exterior calculus.

-The elements of an exterior algebra are commenly called multivectors, irregardless what the underlying linear space $V$ is.
+The elements of an exterior algebra are commonly called multivectors, irregardless what the underlying linear space $V$ is.
 This is confusing when working with multiforms, which are distinct from multivectors.
 To avoid confusion, we therefore just call the elements of the exterior algebra exterior